 Library Card Identification Requirements

-To get a library card or renew your card, you will need to bring valid name and address identification to your local branch.
+To get a library card or renew your card, you will need to bring valid and current name and address identification to your local branch.
 The following are types of identification the library will accept.

 Adults